Destinations Greece The Cyclades Santorini

 Reserve direct ↗

-Marriott Luxury Collection's Santorini property — 45 rooms across multiple restored stone buildings inside a 400-year-old Megalochori village footprint.
+Marriott Luxury Collection's Santorini property — rooms and villas across multiple restored stone buildings inside a 400-year-old Megalochori village footprint.
 An underground 17th-century wine cave converted into the bar; a kitchen that takes Cycladic ingredients seriously; a quieter, more residential alternative to the caldera headliners.
 The Santorini stay for travellers who came for the food and the wine villages, not the cliff.

 What it's known for